-- a) If the family chooses the special accommodation preference for HCV, they will be placed on the HCV waiting list with the special accommodation preference. - b) When the family's name is drawn from the waiting list, they will be required to meet the eligibility requirements for the HCV program at that time in order to receive a voucher. - c) The total number of families (from the combination of both the current Public Housing or PBRA families and families drawn off the Public Housing or PBRA waiting list) eligible to receive this preference will be capped at no more than 10 families per calendar year. - (I) FUP Youth Preference: HACA will give preference to FUP youth whose 18 month FUP voucher is expiring and they will lack adequate housing as a result of voucher expiration.
+- a) If the family chooses the special accommodation preference for HCV, they will be placed on the HCV waiting list with the special accommodation preference. - b) When the family's name is drawn from the waiting list, they will be required to meet the eligibility requirements for the HCV program at that time in order to receive a voucher. - c) The total number of families (from the combination of both the current PBRA families and families drawn off the PBRA waiting list) eligible to receive this preference will be capped at no more than 10 families per calendar year. - (I) FUP Youth Preference: HACA will give preference to FUP youth whose 18 month FUP voucher is expiring and they will lack adequate housing as a result of voucher expiration.
 To be eligible for this voucher, the FUP Youth must be referred by the Texas Department of Family Protective Services (TDFPS), Lifeworks or another social service agency.
 The referral must indicate that without continued voucher assistance, the FUP Youth will lack adequate housing.
-Receipt of this preference is not a guarantee of uninterrupted voucher assistance, as issuance of vouchers is dependent on funding availability. - (J) RAD Relocation Preference: HACA may give preference to families currently housed in Public Housing properties that are undergoing significant renovation or redevelopment through RAD and would require long term (more than 6 months) relocation of residents.
+Receipt of this preference is not a guarantee of uninterrupted voucher assistance, as issuance of vouchers is dependent on funding availability. - (J) PBRA Relocation Preference: HACA may give preference to families currently housed in PBRA properties that are undergoing significant renovation or redevelopment post- RAD conversion and would require long term (more than 6 months) relocation of residents.
 If HACA chooses to exercise this option for valid business purposes, HACA will have a special opening of the waiting list only for the identified properties.
-Families that select this option and apply during the open period will receive this preference. - (K) HACA VAWA Emergency Preference: HACA will give preference to families living in a HACA owned Public Housing property or Project Based Rental Assistance (PBRA) property who are victims of domestic violence, dating violence, sexual assault or stalking and meet the eligibility requirements outlined in HACA's VAWA Emergency Transfer Move Plan.
-Due to the potentially lifethreatening nature of a VAWA emergency, this preference is the most heavily weighted preference. - (L) Non-Elderly Disabled Preference for those transitioning from institutions or are homeless: HACA will provide a preference in its administrative plan for non-elderly persons with disabilities transitioning out of institutional and other congregate settings, or who are non-elderly persons with disabilities who are homeless. - 2.
-Specified category vouchers waiting list selection criteria. - F. Project-Based Vouchers (PBV): Applicants who occupy units with PBV assistance must be selected from the PHA's waiting list.
-The PHA may establish selection criteria or preferences for occupancy of particular PBV units.
-The PHA may place families referred by the PBV owner on its PBV waiting list.
-See Chapter 17-VI.D for selection method.
-HACA will use separate waiting lists for PBV units in individual projects.
-Specifications regarding selection from the PBV waiting lists can be found in Chapter 17 of the Administrative Plan.
+Families that select this option and apply during the open period will receive this preference. - (K) HACA VAWA Emergency Preference: HACA will give preference to families living in a HACA owned Project Based Rental Assistance (PBRA) property who are victims of domestic violence, dating violence, sexual assault or stalking and meet the eligibility requirements outlined in HACA's VAWA Emergency Transfer Move Plan.
+Due to the potentially life-threatening nature of a VAWA emergency, this preference is the most heavily weighted preference. - (L) Non-Elderly Disabled Preference for those transitioning from institutions or are homeless: HACA will provide a preference in its administrative plan for non-elderly persons with disabilities transitioning out of institutional and other congregate settings, or who are non-elderly persons with disabilities who are homeless. - 2.
+Specified category vouchers waiting list selection criteria. - E. Mainstream NED for homeless or institutional transitions (targeted funding) waiting list policy: